-Listed aboard were—Franz Tykowski 25, Anna 25 & Johann 1.
-Anna gave birth to a male infant while on board on 4 December 1875 but did not survive and is buried at Carterton.
-Also on board was Franz’s sister, Francisca, with her husband Johann Klukowski.
-It is believed when Franz and Anna left Europe they brought with them a bag of gold, a bag of silver, and some of their precious church relics (holy pictures) and very little else.
+Listed aboard were: Franz Tykowski age 25, Anna 25 and Johann 1.
+Anna gave birth to a male infant while on board on 4 December 1875 but the child did not survive and was buried at Carterton.
+Also, on board was Francis sister, Francisca, with her husband Johann Klukowski.
+It is believed when Francis and Anna left Europe they brought with them a bag of gold, a bag of silver, and some of their precious church relics (holy pictures) and very little else.
 After a month on Somes Island, they were sent to Carterton with other Polish settlers clearing the land and helping to build the road to Masterton.
-Here they camped in tents but not staying for long.
+Here they camped in tents but their stay was not for long.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, pages 62 & 155.